tumblr/genesis/bootcd/README.md

 The Genesis scripts rpm includes scripts and configuration files used by Genesis in the bootcd image

- - Bring up the testenv and ssh into the bootbox
+ - Bring up the testenv and ssh into the bootbox (vagrant ssh)
  - Build the RPMs using rpmbuild and mock:

 ```cd /genesis/bootcd/rpms/genesis_scripts```